Ellioben/Ellioben/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on HOME
+- 🔭 I’m currently working on Java/Go
 - 🌱 I’m currently learning golang
 - 👯 I’m looking to collaborate on nothing?
 - 🤔